brightfence/000/README.md

 5. TAs are an expensive luxury.
 Most schools cannot afford them.
 However, TAs are extremely helpful - especially in lab settings.
 TAs typically comprise between 0% to 4% of a classroom body and max out at ~10% at resource-rich schools like coding bootcamps.
 With 001, we've decided to invest heavily in the TA body to the tune of a **30% classroom makeup**!
 That's taking the highest makeup in today's market (10%) and then *tripling* it!

 To achieve all this, **001** has been created as a *premium* product.
 Due to our minimum TA requirements, classes will have tightly limited seats and will be on a first-reserve, first-serve basis.
-We suggest [applying]() to reserve a seat sooner than later. :)
+[Apply to reserve a seat](https://docs.google.com/a/brightfence.com/forms/d/1ZjKQrw9N6Qi2XOmhc38Vj_wX4Jk-Nrc5c1_67UTDO7M/viewform) as soon as you fulfill the requirements below.

 ### Three requirements before applying